 Now at the beginning, I told you not to get too far ahead of me.
 If you've followed along, this lesson brings with it a measure of good or bad news, depending on who you are.

 The good news is that you now know enough to be saved.
 If you believe in Jesus as the Son of God.
 If you accept His cross to wipe away your sins.
 If you have or are willing to express your faith as Jesus has commanded us to do so in repentance and baptism.

 Then the good news is that you know the truth, have responded in faith to that truth and will receive the rewards of heaven, so prepare yourself for a blissful eternal life.

-The bad news is that there is No Excuse.
-There's no excuse cause you know the good news.
-At judgement (and there will be one) no one in this building who has reached the age of reason will be able to offer the excuse that they didn't know.
+The bad news is that there is no excuse.
+There's no excuse cause you know the Good News.
+At judgment (and there will be one) no one in this building who has reached the age of reason will be able to offer the excuse that they didn't know.
 You'll be able to say:

 - I didn't care

 - I didn't believe